(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 As the years go by, you may purchase more property and forget to pass it to your trust.

 While the property in your trust can avoid probate, the assets you own that are not in your trust must go through court.
 This situation is more common than you might think.

 Yet, there is an easy solution known as a pour-over will.

 A pour-over will is like a regular will because it is subject to probate.
 If you pass away without placing all of your assets in your trust, the pour-over will allow your estate executor to transfer the items to the trust.

 You’re in control of what happens to your property when you pass away.
 Properly setting up your financial house will not only benefit you during life but the heirs you leave behind.

 Create a trust or a will to designate how your belongings will be distributed.
 And make sure your loved ones know where to find the documents.

 If you don’t have a will or named beneficiaries when you die, the state is in charge of who gets ownership of your assets.

-You may have promised your nephew your prized baseball card collection but, without putting it in writing, there’s little chance he’ll end up with it.
+You may have promised your nephew your prized baseball card collection, but without putting it in writing, there’s little chance he’ll end up with it.

-Article written by guest contributor Amy Beardsley
+Article written by contributor Amy Beardsley

 Amy Beardsley is a Freelance Writer and Professional Ghostwriter, whose work has appeared in dozens of financial planning and real estate blogs and magazines.
 Amy has also ghostwritten content for hundreds of social media profiles.
 With a background in the legal field, she transforms complex ideas and information into engaging easy-to-understand stories.